WarrenDavies/jenbot/README.md

 2) Move the GGUF file into the `./models` folder (the Hugging Face CLI can do this automatically)
 3) Update `path_to_model` in `config.py` and point it to the GGUF file (e.g., `path_to_model = "./models/Llama-3.2-3B-Instruct-Q4_K_L.gguf"`)

+You have to put it in `./models` so that it can be copied into the Docker container (idea being, it will eventually be able to run shell commands and initial testing found it to be a little trigger-happy with the ol' `rm -rf`).
+But if you know what you're doing you can mount your model cache folder to the container.

 #### Examples: